nhaar/Waddle-Forever/LINUX.md

 ```

 After that is running, then you can go ahead and run the game, which is located in `WaddleForeverClient.AppImage`.
 A message will pop up.
 Click to run it serverless.

+# Porting your data

+Currently, the linux installation script will be using different folders for each new version.
+If you wish to keep your penguin data, refer to the [database guide](./guide/DATABASE.md).